AzrielleP/Javascript-Exercises/README.md

 # Javascript-Exercises
-This repository contains all of the codes I made to answer some exercises found in Eloquent JavasScript and other places on the internet.
+This repository contains all of the answers for the exercises I found in the web.
+Here are my sources:

+- Eloquent JavaScript 3rd Ed.
+- CS50 by Harvard
+- Codewars